irvingvasquez/vpl/README.md

 ### Installation

-First, download and install [octomap] and [iniparser].
+First, download and install [octomap] and [MRPT].
 Modify the CMakeList.txt file to specify your installation addresses or follow the folder hierarchy that I have used.
 See "Full VPL Installation".

 ### Full VPL installation